Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 ### Sprint 5 : [Beta Version](https://github.com/Team-Jag/Do-or-die-fitness-tracker/pull/44) Release (13.4-20.4) (Grace)

-As we have implemented most of the key features of our system, we determined as a group that we were nearly ready to release the Beta version of our product (which would be pushed to the master branch).
-The following user stories tha still needed improvements before official release were mainly focused on user experience such as: **(1)** animation of the Bean sprite reflecting health levels (in which only the desktop back-end will perform calculations of time left for each user) and displaying its death on the M5Stack, **(2)** being able to view interactive and real-time challenge data on the Web, and lastly, **(3)** the admin being able to track total users enrolled and proportion of players currently alive.
+Previously, an issue was found while implementing the communication protocols on the M5Stack in which its consequences would be highly disruptive, since it meant that we had to re-design the protocol between desktop and M5.
+However, a solution was found before this sprint was carried out.
+As we have established our MVP in previous sprints, we determined as a group that we were nearly ready to release the Beta version of our product (which would be pushed to the master branch).
+We decided that the following user stories which still needed improvements before official release were mainly focused on user experience such as: **(1)** animation of the Bean sprite reflecting health levels (in which only the desktop back-end will perform calculations of time left for each user) and displaying its death on the M5Stack, **(2)** being able to view interactive and real-time challenge data on the Web, and lastly, **(3)** the admin being able to track total users enrolled and proportion of players currently alive.

-**DONE:**
-* M5Stack issue on MQTT message length resolved
+**New features implemented:**
 * Replaced dummy data with appropriate server requests on M5 stack for challenges
-* Implemented life timer countdown in desktop user API
+* Life timer countdowns for all users in desktop user API
 * Database automatically updated when user reaches any goal of challenges enrolled and adds rewards
-* Improved sprite animation: fequency and height of bounces linearly scales with time left
+* Improved sprite animation: frequency and height of bounces linearly scales with time left
 * M5 stack handles user death by printing a death screen once, and then executing empty loops until shut down

-**WIP:**
-* Implement interaction feature on M5 stack
-* Replace statistics dummy data with data from server on M5 stack
-* Add sponsor API to desktop
-* Adding new user should initialise user data with default values

-**ISSUES**
+#### Key implementation issues found: ####
 <table>
 <tr>
   <th>Technology</th>